-Replace Section 5-1.23A with:
+Replace the paragraphs of Section 5-1.23A with:

 Section 5-1.23 includes specifications for action and informational submittals.

 Any submittal not specified as an informational submittal is an action submittal.

 Submit action and informational submittals to the Engineer.
 Unless otherwise specified in these Specifications, submittals shall be provided via email in .pdf format.